 Japan is a remarkably safe place, so much so that the police are hard-pressed to keep themselves occupied.
 It is said that Japanese people police themselves.
 The police are so under-worked, in fact, that when an unscrupulous so-and-so swiped a lady's underwear from her washing line, five officers crammed into her tiny home to investigate.

 5. A Homogeneous Society

-The demographics of Japan has been described as a national crisis.
+The demographics of Japan have been described as a national crisis.
 Due to an aging population and a declining birth rate, Japan's population has plateaued since the mid-90s.
-A contentious issue, and one that is currently being debated in the legislature, is whether Japan should loosen its immigration laws to combat against the shrinking workforce.
+A contentious issue, and one that is currently being debated in the legislature, is whether Japan should loosen its immigration laws to combat the shrinking workforce.

-The country is faced with a dilemma: they need to find a balancing act between preserving their cultural identity and allowing more migrant workers in to plug the labour shortage.
+The country is faced with a dilemma: they need to find a balancing act between preserving their cultural identity and allowing more migrant workers in to plug the labor shortage.
 The debate is waging about how an Influx of immigrants would affect the crime rate and the impact it would have on wages.